List of Friday the 13th characters: Marcie Stanler

-Marcie was the girlfriend of Jack Burell and the friend of Ned Rubenstein.
+Marcie Stanler was the girlfriend of Jack Burell and the friend of Ned Rubenstein.
 Marcie, Jack and Ned were a stoner three-person gang.
 She spent most of the day messing around like the other counselers.
 After explaining to Jack her fear of thunder storms, they sneak into a cabin to have sex.
 Marcie goes in the bathroom while Jack is murdered by Mrs. Voorhees who then sneaks into the bathroom and slams an axe in her face, killing her.